Scottish COVID-19 Contact Tracing Programme

-Test and Protect involves identifying confirmed cases of COVID-19 through testing, tracing the people who may have become infected by spending time in close contact with the case, and then supporting those close contacts to self-isolate.
-This means if they have the disease they are less likely to transmit it to others.
+Test and Protect involved identifying confirmed cases of COVID-19 through testing, tracing the people who may have become infected by spending time in close contact with the case, and then supporting those close contacts to self-isolate.
+This meant if they had the disease, they were then less likely to transmit it to others.

 Our role in contact tracing

-To get in touch with the PHS contact tracing programme email email@example.com
+To get in touch with the PHS contact tracing team, please email email@example.com